 Modify the text in P1422L15 (TGmd D1.0) as follows:

 The Trigger field set to 1 indicates that the initiating STA requests that the responding STA start or continue sending Fine Timing Measurement frames (see 11.22.6 (Fine timing measurement (FTM) procedure)).
 The Trigger field set to 0 indicates that the initiating STA requests that the responding STA stop sending Fine Timing Measurement frames.
-The Trigger is set to 2 to indicate the initiation of an DMGz/EDGMz FTM measurement exchange using the first path AWV (see 11.22.6.4.7.1 (General)).
-Trigger field values 23–255 are reserved.
+The Trigger field is set to 2 to indicate the initiation of an DMGz/EDGMz FTM measurement exchange using the first path AWV (see 11.22.6.4.7.1 (General)).
+The Trigger field is set to 3 to indicate that the following FTM burst shall contain an LOS assessment measurement.
+If the FTM burst is performed over the first path AWV and shall contain an LOS assessment measurement the Trigger field is set to 4.
+Trigger field values 25–255 are reserved.

 Change 2: